pingcap/docs-tidb-operator/en/restore-from-s3.md

 > **Note:**
 >
-> Because of the `rclone` [issue](https://rclone.org/s3/#key-management-system-kms), if the backup data is stored in AWS S3 and the `AWS-KMS` encryption is enabled, you need to add the following `spec.s3.options` configuration to the YAML file:
+> Because of the `rclone` [issue](https://rclone.org/s3/#key-management-system-kms), if the backup data is stored in Amazon S3 and the `AWS-KMS` encryption is enabled, you need to add the following `spec.s3.options` configuration to the YAML file in the examples of this section:
 >
 > ```yaml
 > spec: